ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-bastion.md

 ## Downloading the installation tools
 {: #openshift-runbook-runbook-bastion-install-red-hat}

-For more information about installing Red Hat OpenShift 4.7, see [Installing a cluster on vSphere with user-provisioned infrastructure](https://docs.openshift.com/container-platform/4.7/installing/installing_vsphere/installing-vsphere.html){:external}.
+For more information about installing Red Hat OpenShift 4.7, see [Installing a cluster on vSphere with user-provisioned infrastructure](https://docs.openshift.com/container-platform/4.7/installing/installing_vsphere/installing-vsphere.html){: external}.

-For more information about how to access the OpenShift user provider infrastructure, see [Internet and Telemetry access for OpenShift Container Platform](https://docs.openshift.com/container-platform/4.7/installing/installing_vsphere/installing-vsphere.html#cluster-entitlements_installing-vsphere){:external}.
+For more information about how to access the OpenShift user provider infrastructure, see [Internet and Telemetry access for OpenShift Container Platform](https://docs.openshift.com/container-platform/4.7/installing/installing_vsphere/installing-vsphere.html#cluster-entitlements_installing-vsphere){: external}.

 Before you install the OpenShift Container Platform, you need to download a number of files onto the bastion node and then extract them.
 The following actions are completed:
 * Download `unzip` to extract the downloaded files.